A neural network approach to learning solutions of a class of elliptic variational inequalities: Numerical details and examples

 \section{Numerical details and examples}

-We numerically solve the discrete minmax problem \eqref{eq:disc_ansatz} for various examples via the approach detailed in \cref{sec:imposition_bcs}.
+We numerically solve the discrete minmax problem \eqref{eq:disc_ansatz} for various examples via the approach detailed in \S \ref{sec:imposition_bcs}.
 Given a concrete obstacle problem, the first step is to construct the function $\tilde h$, which is supposed to (approximately) satisfy the boundary condition.
-We find such a function by simply minimising the loss\footnote{We included the obstacle constraint loss in the minimisation problem in order to give the minmax problem \eqref{eq:disc_ansatz} a good start in the sense that $\tilde h \in K$ (again, up to error).}
+We find such a function simply by optimising\footnote{We included the obstacle constraint loss in the minimisation problem in order to give the minmax problem \eqref{eq:disc_ansatz} a good start in the sense that $\tilde h \in K$ (again, up to error).}

 so that the output $\tilde h$ is itself a neural network.
 We stop training when $\tilde h$ satisfies the boundary condition up to some error threshold.
-With this $\tilde h$ fixed, we then solve \eqref{eq:disc_ansatz} by applying the gradient descent ascent (GDA) scheme in \cref{alg:1}.
+With this $\tilde h$ fixed, we then solve \eqref{eq:disc_ansatz} by applying the gradient descent ascent (GDA) scheme in Algorithm \ref{alg:1}.

-The GDA approach alternates between two steps: in the descent step it keeps the test function fixed and updates the weights of the solution candidate by one gradient step, in the ascent step it keeps the solution candidate fixed and updates the test function by one gradient step.
-Since this basic form of the GDA approach converges to the minmax point if the function is convex-concave (see \cref{remark_challenges_nonconvex_nonconcave}) and since the continuous formulation of the minmax problem is indeed convex-concave, one can at least heuristically hope that the GDA algorithm converges to the solution under suitable conditions.
+\begin{remark} \corr{We also implemented a version of the algorithm in line with \eqref{eq:discrete_minmax_general} that does not fix the boundary condition but instead penalises it.
+In our experience, the computed solutions in this setting were worse than for \eqref{eq:disc_ansatz}.
+This observation is in line with insights from the multi‑objective optimisation literature on PINNs, where penalty‑based formulations often introduce conflicts between loss components and therefore degrade optimisation performance, see for example \cite{DBLP:conf/nips/HwangL24, DBLP:conf/icml/YaoSHL0Z23, DBLP:journals/siamsc/WangTP21}}. \end{remark}